Content Marketing Guide for Local Business

 1. Select Category for Specific Campaign

-2. Choose Categories secondary keyword phrases for target topic
+2. Choose Categories secondary keyword phrases for the target topic

 3. Research topics for this Keyword relevant to supporting your article